open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/davidnhem.md

 ### 1. Personal Background:

 #### My name is David Nhem, and I'm a recent CS graduate studied at University of Bridgeport.
 I used to live in New York and now I just move to San Diego for career opportunity.
-#### My favorite hobbies include listening to music, playing video games, watching preferred TV shows or movies, and visiting national parks.
+#### My favorite hobbies include listening to music:musical_note:, playing video games:video_game:, watching preferred TV shows:tv: or movies:movie_camera:, and visiting national parks:evergreen_tree:.
 My favorite programming language is *Python*.
 My least favorite programming language is *C++*.

 ### 2. Technical Skills:
    * __2.1 Programming Languages:__